LibraryCarpentry/librarycarpentry.github.io/pages/supporters.md

 permalink: "/supporters/"
 ---

-Although Library Carpentry is not tied to any institution or person, it is associated with, and organisationally supported by, <a href="https://carpentries.org/">The Carpentries</a>, a merger of Software Carpentry and Data Carpentry, non-profit volunteer projects and individual lesson organisations whose members teach foundational coding and data science skills to researchers.
+Although Library Carpentry is not tied to any one institution or person, it is associated with, and organisationally supported by, <a href="https://carpentries.org/">The Carpentries</a>, a merger of Software Carpentry and Data Carpentry, non-profit volunteer projects and individual lesson organisations whose members teach foundational coding and data science skills to researchers.

 Library Carpentry has received funding from the <a href="http://software.ac.uk/">Software Sustainability Institute</a>.
 The Software Sustainability Institute cultivates world-class research with software.
 The Institute is based at the universities of Edinburgh, Manchester, Southampton, and Oxford.